 The Cellular Systems at Materials Interface Pillar objective is to increase the capacity and expertise of the CCBSE researchers in basic and translational use of in vivo-like 3D cell cultures, which will ultimately (long-term outcome) allow the team to partner with regional health care providers to serve as a resource for personalized medicine approaches to cancer.
 This pillar is co-led by Archana Dhasarathy (UND) and John C. Wilkinson (NDSU).
 Emerging Areas Seed Awardees: Motoki Takaku (UND), Xusheng Wang (UND), Stefan Vetter (NDSU), and Estelle Leclerc (NDSU).

 The Computation, Machine Learning, and Predictive Modeling Pillar objective is to enhance connected learning, knowledge, and application across multi-scale modeling, machine learning platforms, and experimental biomaterials and cellular data, which will result in an evolutionary in-silico platform to predict tumor growth.
 Increased knowledge and understanding of 3D systems can lead to future therapeutic/mitigation alternatives.
 This pillar is co-led by Dinesh R. Katti (NDSU) and Mark Hoffmann (UND).
-Emerging Areas Seed Awardees: Ravi Kiran Yellavajjala (NDSU), Manu (UND), and Yen Lee Loh (UND).
+Emerging Areas Seed Awardees: Ravi Kiran Yellavajjala (NDSU) and Manu (UND).

 Professor of Pharmaceutical Sciences, North Dakota State University.
 Contact Sanku Mallik.